panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 }
 ```

-Now, if you open the [demo](https://codesandbox.io/s/form-validation-sosi5?file=/src/App.js) and click *Submit* button, the form is going to be validated.
+Now, if you open the [demo](https://codesandbox.io/s/form-validation-sosi5?file=/src/App.js) and click the *Submit* button, the form is going to be validated.

-If, for example, you haven't introduce anything into the *Name* field and clicked *Submit*, then *Name* field is going to be highglighted and dependeing on the browser you'll be informed that the field is required.
+If, for example, you haven't introduced anything into the *Name* field and clicked *Submit*, then the *Name* field is going to be highlighted, and depending on the browser you'll be informed that the field is required.

 ## 4. Form submission

-When clicking the Submit button, the browser performs a default submission of the form: making a POST request to the URL specific in the `action` attribute of the `<form>`.
-If not specified, `action` attribute equals to the current URL.
+When clicking the Submit button, the browser performs a default form submission by making a POST request to the URL specified in the `action` attribute of the `<form>`.
+If not specified, the `action` attribute equals the current URL.

-But, since the form is controlled by React, you woudn't need this to happens, since you'd like to save the data by yourself.
+But, since the form is controlled by React, you wouldn't need this to happen, since you'd like to save the data by yourself.

 To prevent the browser from performing the default action on submit, simply attach `onSubmit` event handler to the form, then call `event.preventDefault()`.
 Also, in the `onSubmit` event handler you can perform a POST request by yourself to save the user form: